Karhusa/F_AMR_project/TSE/00_TSE_Analyses_Shannon.md

 ![Boxplot of ARG Shannon Diversity by Sex](https://github.com/Karhusa/F_AMR_project/blob/main/Results/wilcoxon_Boxplot_Shannon_diversity_by_sex.png)

-## 5. Analyses of ARG Load by Age and Sex
+## 5. Analyses of ARG Shannon index by Age and Sex

-### 5.1 Boxplot of ARG Load by Category and Sex
+### 5.1 Boxplot of ARG Shannon index by Category and Sex

 ```r
 colData_new_subset$sex <- factor(colData_new_subset$sex, levels = c("female", "male"))  # make it a factor